ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 {% include base_path %}

 Below is my somewhat unofficial CV, with my comments about each item.
-You can find a more official and shorter version as a PDF [here](/files/OgulCanYurdakul_shortCV.pdf).
+You can find a more official version as a PDF [here](/files/OgulCanYurdakul_fullCV.pdf).

 ## Education